absmach/magistrala/tools/provision/README.md

 ### Usage
 ```
 ./provision --help
-Tool for provisioning series of Mainflux channels and things and connecting them together.
+Tool for provisioning series of Magistrala channels and things and connecting them together.
 Complete documentation is available at https://docs.mainflux.io

 Usage: